EPCCed/archer2-intro-to-lammps/_episodes/03-simulation-setup.md

 pair_modify shift yes
 ```

-Next we set the LJ parameters for the interactions between atom types `1` and
+Next we set the LJ parameters for the interactions between atom.
+In this
-`1` (the only we have, but there can be more), ε, the maximum depth of the
+example, we only have one type of atoms, and so only need to worry about
+interactions between atoms of type 1 with other atoms of type 1 (usually,
+there are more types -- *e.g.* look at the `in.ethanol` file).
+We define the
-energy well, and σ, the zero-crossing distance for the potential.
-Note that
+minimum energy between two particles (ε) and the particle diameter (σ).
+Note
-these are both relative to the non-shifted potential.
+that these are both relative to the non-shifted potential.

 ```
 pair_coeff  1 1 1.0 1.0